Akhil-Desai/backend-and-infra/README.md

 # 🚀 Backend Project Collection

-Welcome to the **Backend Project Collection** repository!
-This collection showcases hands-on backend projects that demonstrate core concepts in web and API development.
-Each project is designed to help you learn by building and experimenting.
+Welcome to the **Backend and Infra Collection** repository!
+This collection showcases backend and infra projects that demonstrate core concepts.
+Each project is designed to help me learn by building and experimenting.
 Dive in and explore!

 ---